shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ## Prerequisites

-Please make sure you already have a working Shopware 6 instance running, and your repository is based on the Shopware production template, because this article relies on some scripts to exist in your repository.
+Please make sure you already have a working Shopware 6 instance running and that your repository is based on the Shopware production template because this article relies on some scripts to exist in your repository.
 <!-- markdown-link-check-disable-next-line -->
 {% embed url="https://github.com/shopware/production" caption="" %}

 ### Preparations before the first deployment

-[Deployer](https://deployer.org/) has a default directory structure, in which it organizes releases, shared files across releases \(e.g. certificates, configuration or media files\) and the symlink to the current release.
+[Deployer](https://deployer.org/) has a default directory structure in which it organizes releases, shared files across releases \(e.g., certificates, configuration, or media files\) and the symlink to the current release.

 The structure looks like this: